Staying Transaction Ready in Uncertain Market Conditions

 2. Focus on Data Integrity

-3. Designing the Participant Experience
+3. Design the Participant Experience

 As companies get closer to the transaction execution window, a lot of focus tends to shift towards the administrator and shareholder experience.
 There are a lot of moving parts in a liquidity transaction; the last thing a company wants is for transaction participants to be confused or frustrated and for that to cause a delay in the transaction.
 If the liquidity event involves employees, it can benefit a company to focus specifically on the participant experience to ensure their employees fully understand the implications of participating (both financially and from a tax perspective).

-For companies that are months or even weeks away from conducting a liquidity event, partnering with their equity service provider to test and deliver participant experience can help mitigate unforeseen issues.
+For companies that are months or even weeks away from conducting a liquidity event, partnering with their equity service provider to test and deliver the participant experience can help mitigate unforeseen issues.

 The Takeaway: